 If you and your ex-spouse are unable to reach such an agreement, a motion to modify custody will have to be filed with the court.
 If you are in this position – no matter which side you are on – it may benefit you to consult a family law attorney who has handled similar cases.

-Family lawyers Julie Johnson and Robin Rubrecht Zegen have handled numerous child custody modifications and are prepared to answer questions about your case.
+Family lawyer Robin Zegen has handled numerous child custody modifications and are prepared to answer questions about your case.
 Our legal team can help you determine if your request for relocation will be granted by the court based on your child custody ruling.
 Call our firm today at 214-265-7630 to schedule a confidential initial consultation.

 How the Court Determines if an Order Can – and Should – Be Modified